Binance Market Update (2022-09-02)

 Binance

-The global cryptocurrency market cap now stands at $0.97T, up by 0.04% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $1.00T, up by 3.40% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include UFT, ALPINE, and SSV, up by 47%, 24%, and 21%, respectively.
+Market outperformers include UFT, SSV, and SNM, up by 71%, 28%, and 26%, respectively.

 Top stories of the day: